-The above screens show the factory default values.
-You can customize any or all formats, and may

-Full Camera Display Sequence

-1: Cameras: 123456789

-Quad Display Sequence

-1: Upper Left: 1...5...9 2: Upper Right: .
-2. . .
-6 . . .
-3: Lower Left: . . .
-3. . . .
-7 . .
-4: Lower Right: . . .
-4. . .
-8. .

-Dual PIP Display Sequence

-1: Background: As is 2: Insert 1: 123456789 3: Insert 2: As is

-3x3 Display Sequence

-1: Top Left 1 . . . . . . . .

-2: Top Center .
-2. . . . . .

-3: Top Right . .
-3. . . . .
-4: Center Left ...
-4.....

-5: Center ....
-5....
-6: Center Right ....
-6...

-7: Bottom Left .....7..

-8: Bottom Center . . . . . .
-8 .

-9: Bottom Right . . . . . . . .
-9

-Enter Cameras you want

-displayed in the sequence

-PIP Display Sequence

-1: Background: As is 2: Insert: 123456789

-Split/Squish Display Sequence

-1: Left: As is

-2: Right: 123456789

-have more than one section of a multi-camera display defined for sequencing.
+The above screens show the factory default v values.
+You can customize any or all formats, and may Full Camera Display Sequence 3x3 Display Sequence 1: Top Left 1 2: Top Center .
+2 1: Cameras: 123456789 3: Top Right 3 4: Center Left 4 Enter Cameras you want displayed in the sequence 5: Center 5 6: Center Right 6 7: Bottom Left 7 8: Bottom Center 8.
+Camera: Select DISPLAY: Accept and Return 9: Bottom Right9 Enter Cameras you want displayed in the sequence Camera: Select DISPLAY: Accept and Return Quad Display Sequence PIP Display Sequence 1: Upper Left: 159 2: Upper Right: .26 3: Lower Left:37 4: Lower Right:48 1: Background: As is 2: Insert: 123456789 Enter Cameras you want displayed in the sequence Enter Cameras you want displayed in the sequence Camera: Select DISPLAY: Accept and Return Camera: Select DISPLAY: Accept and Return Dual PIP Display Sequence Split/Squish Display Sequence 1: Background: As is 2: Insert 1: 123456789 3: Insert 2: As is 1: Left: As is 2: Right: 123456789 Enter Cameras you want displayed in the sequence Enter Cameras you want displayed in the sequence Camera: Select DISPLAY: Accept and Return Camera: Select DISPLAY: Accept and Return have more than one section of a multi-camera display defined for sequencing.
 For any particular camera display, cameras are sequenced in ascending numerical order and cameras cannot be repeated.
 At least one camera must be selected for each position.
-The DPX9m will not allow the last remaining entry to be deleted.
+The DPX9 will not allow the last remaining entry to be deleted.